• Instagram

 Ingredients & Substitutions

-Chicken stock ingredients on a countertop.
+Chicken stock ingredients laid out on a countertop with text labels

-Note on vegetables: You can make this recipe with any vegetable scraps you have like carrot tops, onion peels, potato peels, and more.
+Note on choice of vegetables: You can make this recipe with any vegetable scraps you have like carrot tops, onion peels, potato peels, and more.
 Feel free to leave out any of the ingredients if they are not to your liking.
 You can make this recipe with just onion, carrots, and celery for a classic stock.

-Chicken or chicken bones - I use chicken backbones left over from when I make a spatchcock chicken.
-You can also purchase them at your butcher for around ⅓ or less than the price of chicken.
+Chicken or chicken bones – I use chicken backbones left over from when I make a spatchcock chicken.
+You can also purchase them at your butcher for around 1/3 or less than the price of chicken.
 You can also use a leftover chicken from a cooked whole bird.

 Fennel – This ingredient has a licorice-like flavor that adds a subtle depth of flavor enjoyed by licorice and non-licorice lovers alike.